Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Lattice models of SYK-atoms

 The above description leads to a simple picture for the properties of the model in Eq. (\ref{lattice1a}) and (\ref{lattice1b}).
 At the lowest energy scales, the system is a heavy Fermi liquid with a sharp Fermi surface satisfying Luttinger's theorem.
 All interaction induced corrections are predominantly frequency dependent, with a weak residual momentum dependence.
 The DMFT-like behavior is linked to the properties of the single SYK cluster.
 As a function of increasing energies, the quasiparticle scattering rate increases until they are no longer well defined; at scales approaching the renormalized bandwidth, $W^*$, the Fermi surface and the quasiparticles are completely destroyed.
 Starting from higher energies, $W^*$ also marks the crossover where the completely local picture of the decoupled SYK dots with perturbative spatial corrections breaks down and is accompanied by the incipient formation of a Fermi surface.
 Going beyond the large$-N$ results discussed here, the fate of the low-temperature phase can be vastly different \cite{altland19}.

-We end this discussion by noting that if the model in Eq. (\ref{lattice1a}) and (\ref{lattice1b}) is defined with a random $t_{\r\r'}$ and uncorrelated $U_{ij;k\ell}$ at different sites \cite{Balents}, the properties of the incoherent regime discussed above remain unchanged since the spatial correlations are completely local.
+We note that if the model in Eq. (\ref{lattice1a}) and (\ref{lattice1b}) is defined with a random $t_{\r\r'}$ and uncorrelated $U_{ij;k\ell}$ at different sites \cite{Balents}, the properties of the incoherent regime discussed above remain unchanged since the spatial correlations are completely local.
 The low energy {\it disordered} FL regime is similar in many aspects to the FL discussed above, but is notably different in the presence of the sharp Fermi surface.
 We return to some of the consequences of this subtle difference when we discuss transport in Sec. (\ref{sec:thermo}) below.

+Finally, we note a model \cite{PatelPlanck} in which the random interactions are restricted to be `resonant': this has $W^\ast \rightarrow 0$, and the Planckian behavior holds down to zero temperature.
+The rationale for such a model is that the non-resonant interactions have already been absorbed in effective $t_{\r\r'}$ for the quasiparticles.
+The resonance condition can be interpreted in terms of a scalar field needed to impose the constraints, and this indicates that Planckian behavior should appear more readily and naturally in `Yukawa-SYK' models of fermions and bosons with random Yukawa couplings: we will consider such models in Section~\ref{sec:cfs}.